mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

     def OnConfigureCell(self, args, control):
         if not isinstance(control, ef.Label):
             return

+        # Cells are recycled onto new rows, so clear the old value before any guard below returns.
+        control.Text = ""

         if not isinstance(args.Item, ef.TreeGridItem):
             return
         values = list(args.Item.Values) if args.Item.Values is not None else []